 Dr. Caleb Masterson

 Dr. Masterson completed residency training in Otolaryngology, Head & Neck Surgery and Facial Plastic Surgery.
-He is a candidate for the American Osteopathic Board of Otolaryngology – Head and Neck Surgery.
+He is board-certified by the American Osteopathic Board of Otolaryngology – Head and Neck Surgery.
 He also is currently completing his fellowship in otolaryngologic allergy.
 His research has been published in national peer-reviewed journals, and he has lectured at major ENT and medical conventions throughout the country.
 During his residency training he scored among the highest in the country on his board exams and has been recognized by many professional societies for his research.
 Addition to general ENT care, he devotes a significant portion of his practice to the diagnosis and treatment of allergies affecting the ears, nose, sinuses, and throat.

 Dr. Masterson completed his undergraduate and graduate studies at Missouri State University where he graduated Magna Cum Laude.
 He then received his medical degree from Des Moines University College of Osteopathic Medicine, graduating in the top of his class.
 Following medical school, Dr. Masterson completed a five year residency in Otolaryngology (Ear, Nose, & Throat or ENT) / Head & Neck Surgery and Facial Plastic Surgery at Oklahoma State University and Kansas City University Affiliated Hospitals.

 Dr. Masterson is an Adjunct Clinical Assistant Professor of Anatomy at Kansas City University College of Medicine and Biosciences.
 He is known for his warm, caring, and professional demeanor.
 He will take the time to listen to you and determine how to best meet your needs.
 In his spare time, Dr. Masterson enjoys spending time with his wife and 3 children.
 He also enjoys playing guitar and piano and is actively involved with his faith community.